i saw something bad happen…

 you know when you’re driving home in your own community after having a fun morning, and you want to get home quick for lunch and nap…

 …you witness a car crash.
 You don’t expect to see it, you don’t even expect to ever be a part of one.
 But these things happen.
 That’s why if you are ever involved in a car crash you need to get yourself a lawyer, such as one from somewhere like this charleston law firm, that way you might be able to get the compensation that you deserve.
+I have no idea if it was distracted driving or just simple misfortune, but it was still horrifying to see.
+If you are worried about finding yourself in a similar situation or you just want a little more confidence with your driving, you may want to check out this online defensive driving NY school for more information on courses that could give you the confidence you need while out on the road.

 i saw one car drive through the intersection and hit another car. i saw the face of the guy in the passenger side when the airbag deployed. i saw the kid in the backseat get lifted into the air upon impact. i heard the LOUD crash. i screamed. i felt my heart stop and then i felt my adrenalin set it.